ohshitgorillas/autocorrect_generator_espanso/docs/ALGORITHMS.md

 4. **Select the first boundary** that doesn't cause false triggers and passes all other checks (length, exclusions)

+5. **Graveyard false triggers**: If a boundary would cause false triggers, it is added to the graveyard with `RejectionReason.FALSE_TRIGGER`.
+This prevents the same unsafe boundary from being retried on subsequent iterations.

-5. **Fallback**: If all boundaries would cause false triggers or fail other checks, the correction is **not added** (will be retried in next iteration with different state if graveyard allows)
+6. **Fallback**: If all boundaries would cause false triggers or fail other checks, the correction is **not added** in this iteration.
+On the next iteration, the graveyard prevents retrying unsafe boundaries, allowing the solver to try safer boundaries (e.g., BOTH instead of NONE) and eventually converge to a safe solution.

 **Key Principle**: Select the least restrictive boundary that safely prevents the typo from incorrectly matching the target word, validation words, or source words in unintended contexts.
 The boundary order is optimized based on the typo's relationship to the target word to avoid testing incompatible boundaries.
 Target word check takes highest priority to prevent predictive corrections.